Valentina Ferragni Stuns In An Animal-Print Bikini In Throwback Beach Photo

 Valentina Ferragni slayed in a skimpy two-piece swimsuit for her most recent Instagram post on Saturday, January 2.
 The Italian model stunned her fans with a throwback snap of herself flaunting her killer figure at the beach.

 In the picture, Valentina was photographed at the One&Only Royal Mirage Dubai.
 Clad in her scanty bathing suit, she stood barefoot on the fine, white sand with her body angled to the side.
-Her legs were parted, bending one of her knees as she did a tip-toe on one foot.
+Her legs were parted and she bent one of her knees as she did a tiptoe on one foot.
 The stance showed a glimpse of her round booty.

-Valentina rocked a sexy bikini set.
-It had a white base with round black spots all over.
-The top boasted fully-lined cups that barely contained her shapely chest with a scoop neckline, which showed off her decolletage.
-Its underwire structure pushed her breasts up, displaying more cleavage in the process.
-The swimwear was held together by thick straps that went over her shoulders, highlighting her toned arms.

-She sported the matching pair of bottoms that were presumably a thong.
+She sported a matching pair of bottoms that were presumably a thong.
 The piece had a simple design with a tight fit that clung to her waist down to her slender hips.
 It boasted high leg cuts that exposed plenty of skin and also helped elongate her lean legs.

 In the caption, Valentina revealed that the picture was taken "one year ago," adding two emoji that best matched her feelings.
 Avid fans of the model know that she enjoyed traveling for work and leisure, just like her sister, Chiara.
 Unfortunately, due to the pandemic, she had to pause her travel plans.